 Board Certified Boca Raton Child Custody Lawyer

 The end of a relationship can be a very difficult and emotional experience.
 The stress of the event may be compounded exponentially when children are involved.
 Whether you were married and going through a divorce or were unmarried co-parents who are in the process of separating, issues relating to child Custody can be especially difficult to solve.
-Boca Raton Child Custody Lawyer Tina L. Lewert of Lewert Law, LLC is here to help you by providing consultancy.
+Board Certified Boca Raton Child Custody Lawyer Tina L. Lewert of Lewert Law, LLC is here to help you by providing consultancy.

 You may be fearful about how you’re going to provide for your child – a prospect that can be terrifying for any loving parent.
 You may also be feeling angry and frustrated with your former partner, especially if you can’t seem to agree on child support terms.
 In these cases, it’s best to retain the services of a highly-skilled family law attorney to help you come to a resolution.